mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Embezzlement:** Skims about 2% of tariff revenue.
 Has funded 23 infrastructure projects in 11 years.
 Justified but illegal.
-2. **The Blackwood Councilman:** Knows Councilman Aldric is actually Aldric Blackwood—survivor of the purge.
-Protects his secret in exchange for votes.
+2. **The Blackwood Councilman:** Knows Councilman Aldric is actually from a minor branch of House Blackwood—distant cousins who changed their name generations before the main family's fall.
+His bloodline was never directly targeted, but the association would still destroy his political career.
+Wilhelm protects his secret in exchange for votes.
 3. **The Merchant League Pressure:** The League wants Crossvale to impose tariffs favoring their members.
 He's resisted.
 They're getting insistent.
 4. **The Syndicate Problem:** Shadow Syndicate uses Crossvale as a hub.
 He's looked the other way because they keep worse criminals out.
 Now he's not sure that was wise.
 5. **The Succession Crisis:** His sons are incompetent.
 His daughter is brilliant but women can't hold office in Crossvale.
 He's trying to change that law before he dies.